Lyra-Union/lyra-union-landing/README.md

 -   **Value-Based Weighted Voting**: Our system moves beyond "one token, one vote."
     -   For **general governance**, voting is uniform: one SHLD holder gets one vote [53].
     -   For **project-specific proposals**, voting power is weighted and proportional to the **total market value of a member's MANA holdings** [12, 53, 54].
--   **Cross-Chain Voting Power**: To calculate project-specific voting power, our custom **Voting/Contribution Module** on NEAR performs a cross-chain query via the **Aurora Bridge** to fetch a member's MANA balance from Aurora [55, 56].
+-   **Cross-Chain Voting Power**: To calculate project-specific voting power, our custom **Voting/Contribution Module** on NEAR performs a cross-chain query via the **Aurora Bridge** to fetch a member's AXIS balance from Aurora [55, 56].

 ## 6. The `axis` Hour to `AXIS` Token Conversion Algorithm